 Dr. Alice Dailey's recent book, The English Martyr from Reformation to Revolution, studies one of the most popular genres of the English Middle Ages and Renaissance, the martyr story.
 Observing how martyrdom is constituted through the interplay of historical event and literary form, Dr. Dailey explores the development of English martyr literature through the period of intense religious controversy from the heresy executions of Queen Mary to the regicide of 1649.
-Her current research focuses on violence and the representation of human bodies in Shakespeare's history plays.
+Her current project is an interdisciplinary book titled How to Do Things with Dead People: Temporal Conjecture and the Shakespearean History Play.

 Dr. Kamran Javadizadeh has recently completed an essay called "Anne Sexton's Institutional Poetics" for an edited volume on the poet.
 Dr. Javadizadeh is also at work on a book that connects the institutional structuring and theorizing of modern American poetry at mid-century to the institutionalization and mental illness of so many of the period's poets (Pound, Lowell, and Plath, for example) and argues that modernist and New Critical notions of impersonality underwrite postwar poems of mental breakdown.